Magnetic-tape data storage: Cartridges and cassettes

+Tape cartridges and cassettes were available starting in the mid-1970s and were frequently used with small computer systems.
+With the introduction of the IBM 3480 cartridge in 1984, described as "about one-fourth the size ... yet it stored up to 20 percent more data", large computer systems started to move away from open-reel tapes and towards cartridges.

-The IBM 7340 Hypertape drive, introduced in 1961, used a dual reel cassette with a 1 in tape capable of holding in excess of 40 million six-bit characters per cassette depending upon record length.
+The IBM 7340 Hypertape drive, introduced in 1961, used a large dual reel cassette with a 1 in tape capable of holding in excess of 40 million six-bit characters per cassette depending upon record length.

+A Compact Cassette from the late 1970s with a game for an Apple computer of the era.

 In the 1970s and 1980s, audio Compact Cassettes were frequently used as an inexpensive data storage system for home computers, (Note: Experienced computer gamers could tell a lot by listening to the loading noise from the tape.) or in some cases for diagnostics or boot code for larger systems such as the Burroughs B1700.
 Compact cassettes are logically, as well as physically, sequential; they must be rewound and read from the start to load data.
 Early cartridges were available before personal computers had affordable disk drives, and could be used as random access devices, automatically winding and positioning the tape, albeit with access times of many seconds.